No, DWP Appointeeship is not governed by the Mental Capacity Act 2005 (MCA). While both systems deal with individuals who…

 Does an appointee have the authority to access private bank accounts?

-No, DWP appointees do not have the legal authority to access a person's private bank account unless they have been…
+DWP appointees, along with anyone else, do not have the legal authority to access a person's private bank account unless…

 Can a deputyship be temporary?